First Year Students

 Housing Contract preferences can be modified until May 15.
 Students attending both summer and fall semesters should indicate preferences for both contract periods.
 For a limited time at the beginning of summer session, summer session students can submit fall roommate preferences.

-Students who accept their offer of admission closer to or after the May 1 deadline may not receive their preferences and will be assigned to a supplemental housing room – a reduced rate residence hall room that houses four or more people – rather than to a regular double room.
+Students who accept their offer of admission after April 1 may not receive their preferences and will have a greater chance of being assigned to a supplemental housing room – a reduced rate residence hall room that houses four or more people – rather than to a regular double room.
 Learn more about supplemental housing at www.supplemental.psu.edu.